mithra62/ee_export/system/user/addons/export/README.md

 }
 ```

-Calling this tag from a template URL immediately streams a CSV download to the browser.
+Drop that tag in any EE template, hit the URL, and the browser receives a CSV.
+That's the whole surface area for the simple case.

 The `templates/` directory contains ready-to-use example templates covering every tag and the most common parameter combinations.
 Copy one into your EE templates directory, adjust the channel name and filename, and you're done.